dusty-phillips/gitifyhg/README.rst

-There is currently a problem where if you have a development version of gitifyhg in an active virtualenv and a stable version installed at the system level, git will pick the system level gitifyhg regardless ofthe PATH setting in the virtualenv.
+There is currently a problem where if you have a development version of gitifyhg in an active virtualenv and a stable version installed at the system level, git will pick the system level gitifyhg regardless of the PATH setting in the virtualenv.
 The only workaround I have found is to temporarily uninstall the system version.